baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 ## Building and Running Program

-As you can see that can run the program using `go run hello.go` command.
+As you can see above, you can run the program using `go run hello.go` command.
 You can also build (compile) and run the binary like this in GNU/Linux: